P8yDay/Route-66/images/INSTRUCTIONS.md

 ### Looking to contribute your own images?

 We need you!
-Simply follow the guidelines presented below and the canvas is your's!
+Simply follow these guidelines and the canvas is your's!

-* 890 (width) x 400 (height) pixels
+* Image is to be sized, 890 (width) x 400 (height) pixels
-* Image is named using .png extension (i.e. hello-chicago-IL.png)
+* Image is to be named using .png extension (i.e. hello-chicago-IL.png)
-* Image is submitted to the [Images](https://github.com/bonechurch/Route-66/tree/master/images) directory
+* Image is to be submitted to the [Images](https://github.com/bonechurch/Route-66/tree/master/images) directory

 Need a little inspiration?
 Here are some upcoming challenges still awaiting graphics.